 3403 Methods of Teaching Theatre (3) Offered on demand

 This course equips the theatre education major with an introduction to curriculum development and classroom activities to teach drama classes in high school or junior high settings.
 Field placement opportunities.

-3413 Creative Dramatics (3) SP Offered odd-numbered years
+3413 Creative Dramatics (3) SP Offered even-numbered years

 An overview of children’s theatre: understanding the literature, acting techniques, design concepts, and the production presentation.
 Field placement opportunities.
 This course may satisfy the SALT Tier II requirement.

 3433 History of Theatre I (3) F Offered even-numbered years

 Theatre history from its Greek origins to 18th century European practice.
 Prerequisite: Theatre 1533.